scipy-conference/scipy_proceedings/papers/james_fox/pycid.rst

 Value of Information (VoI)
 ++++++++++++++++++++++++++

-Intuitively, a variable has positive value of information (VoI) if a decision-maker would benefit from observing its value before making a decision:
+Intuitively, a variable has positive value of information (VoI) if a decision-maker would benefit (get more utility) from observing its value before making a decision:

 **VoI Definition:** For a CIM [#]_ :math:`\mathcal{M}`, and a node :math:`X \in \textbf{V} \setminus \textbf{Desc}_D`, let :math:`\mathcal{M}_{X \not\rightarrow D}` and :math:`\mathcal{M}_{X \rightarrow D}` be :math:`\mathcal{M}` modified by respectively removing and adding the edge :math:`X \rightarrow D`.
 The **value of information** for :math:`X` is then :math:`\underset{\pi}{max}\mathcal{U}^i_{\mathcal{M}_{X \rightarrow D}}(\pi) - \underset{\pi}{max}\mathcal{U}^i_{\mathcal{M}_{X \not\rightarrow D}}(\pi)`.